kbhagat6/CFD_Unit/README.md

 ## Gradle.build
-Your grade file  /apps folder should match this:
+Your gradle file  /apps folder should match this:
 ```
 android {
     compileSdkVersion 18 //22